eloicasamayor/myshop/README.md

 When we use the "implements" keyname followed by a ClassName, in the declaration of a class, we are signing a contract: **we compromise to implement all functions this class has**.
 In Dart, every class invisibly extends Object, **every class is an object**, and that's why every class has the method .toString()

 ### Managing errors in http requests
-- The HTTP package only throws its own errors for GET and POST requests if the server returns an error status code.
+The HTTP package only throws its own errors for GET and POST requests if the server returns an error status code.
-- For PATCH, PUT, DELETE, it doesn't throw error for error responses from server.
+<br>For PATCH, PUT, DELETE, **it doesn't throw error** for error responses from server.
 So in theese cases a simple try-catch is not enought, we have to get the server response and compare the status code.

 ```dart
 final response = await http.patch(